Architect Janel LeGard Relishes Designing Buildings, Building Careers

 Get to know the longtime Haskell team member, who says she was 'born to be an architect' and who shares her talent and inspiration as a mentor.

 But the biggest influence was Leodies Arburtha, a long-serving vice-principal at Chicago Vocational and a graduate of Tuskegee (Alabama) University.
-He began the school day at the historic art deco and art modern hybrid-designed Chicago South Side school with a booming public address announcement, “It is a beautiful day for teaching and learning.”
+He began the school day at the historic Art Deco and Art Modern hybrid-designed Chicago South Side school with a booming public address announcement, “It is a beautiful day for teaching and learning.”
 Even when it was raining, he would exclaim, “There is nothing but liquid sunshine outside.”

-“Mr. Arburtha saw something in me and suggested that Tuskegee would be the right place for me,” she said.
+“Mr. Arburtha saw something in me and suggested Tuskegee would be the right place for me,” she said.
 “In my life, many people have assisted me and reached out a hand to lead me forward.
 I knew I had to do the same thing.”

 “Janel is an excellent communicator, and that’s vital in the role she holds,” said Peter Skirbst, Haskell’s Vice President of Integrated Design for Private Facilities AE.
 “Leading a design team, interfacing with the construction team and also with the client requires an ability to transition from one situation to another very quickly.”